MarcoCaamal/Other-PHP-Framework/docs/en/event-service-provider.md

 ## EventServiceProvider

 The `EventServiceProvider` is responsible for:
-- Registering the implementation of the `EventDispatcherInterface` in the container
+- Registering the implementation of the `EventDispatcherContract` in the container
 - Facilitating the registration of default listeners
 - Automatically loading subscribers from the configuration